ace280/MIMUL_SAM_pirolease/README.md

 conda init
 ```
-If this is the first time you are working with scripts on a Windows machine you will most likely have to allow their execution:
+If this is the first time you are working with scripts on a Windows machine you will most likely have to allow their execution.
+(User Powershell or Terminal with administrative rights.):

 ```bash
  Set-ExecutionPolicy -ExecutionPolicy RemoteSigned